City–Poly football rivalry: City dominates the series (1990s through present)

 Since 1990, City College holds a win-loss record of 22-10 versus Polytechnic.
 From 1990 to 1999, the game was played at Baltimore Memorial Stadium.
 In 1999, the two rivals played their last-ever game at Memorial Stadium.
 The game was moved to M&T Bank Stadium due to the NFL's Baltimore Ravens opening a new downtown stadium.
 From 1990 to 1999, the two teams spilt their annual series during this period, winning five games each.
 The next decade also featured a spilt series, with each team winning five games in the 10 seasons from 2000 to 2009.
 Since 2012, the City owns a 12-0 undefeated record against Poly, which is the second-longest winning streak in the series all-time.
 In 2017, history was made when the first-ever female player took the field in this series.

 As it had been since 1922, all games in the series between 1990 and 1996 were played at Baltimore Memorial Stadium, a multi-purpose stadium that was home to the Baltimore Colts and the Baltimore Ravens of the NFL and Major League Baseball's Baltimore Orioles.
 When the Ravens moved to M&T Bank Stadium in downtown Baltimore, the game moved to that location.
-The last City-Poly game at M&T Bank was played in 2017.
+The last Poly-City game at M&T Bank was played in 2017.
 The game is now played at Hughes Stadium on the campus of Morgan State University.

-On November 1st, 2025, the Baltimore Polytechnic Engineers beat the Baltimore City College Knights 41-36, ending a 13 year loss streak, beginning in 2011.
+On November 1, 2025, the Baltimore Polytechnic Engineers beat the Baltimore City College Knights 41–36, ending a 13-year loss streak, beginning in 2011.

 Cultural significance

-The City-Poly game has been ubiquitous in households across Metropolitan Baltimore since the series began in 1889.
-Along with the Turkey Bowl played between Loyola Blakefield and Calvert Hall College High School, the City-Poly game is the most high-profile high school football rivalry in the Baltimore area.
+The Poly-City game has been ubiquitous in households across Metropolitan Baltimore since the series began in 1889.
+Along with the Turkey Bowl played between Loyola Blakefield and Calvert Hall College High School, the Poly-City game is the most high-profile high school football rivalry in the Baltimore area.
 Some households root strictly for one side of the rivalry, however it is not unusual for homes to spilt allegiance between both schools.

-As it has for the last 134 years, the City-Poly continues to maintain cultural significance in Baltimore.
+As it has for the last 134 years, the Poly-City continues to maintain cultural significance in Baltimore.
 Today, the game is considered each school's homecoming game and attracts thousands of students, alumni, and affiliated supporters to a week-long series of local events, culminating in CityPoly Fest, a festival which attracts sponsors and thousands of participants each year.